Mich0232/template-aws-python-microservice/README.md

-## Template Repository: Python 3.9  + Terraform
+## Template Repository: Python 3.9  + Terraform 1.5.2
 This is a template repository for a Python 3.9 project that includes Terraform infrastructure setup.

 The repository is pre-configured with pre-commit hooks that run black, flake8, mypy, and Terraform linters to ensure code consistency and quality.

-The Python source files are located in the `src/service` directory, while the AWS Lambda Python code is in `src/lambdas`.
+The Python source files are located in the `src` directory.

 The tests created using pytest are located in the tests directory, and the Terraform configuration is in the `infra/terraform` directory.

 ### Prerequisites

-- python 3.9
+- python 3.9.16
-- terraform
+- terraform 1.5.2

 ### Usage